mmann1123/pyGIS/pygis/_build/html/_sources/docs/d_raster_crs_intro.md

 print("Source Transform:\n",src_transform,'\n')
 print("Destination Transform:\n", dst_transform)
 ```
 Notice that in order to keep the same number of rows and columns that the resolution of the destination raster increased from 30 meters to 33.24 meters.
-Also the coordinates of the upper left hand corner have shifted (check $\Delta x, \Delta x).
+Also the coordinates of the upper left hand corner have shifted (check $\Delta x, \Delta x$).

 Ok finally!